cmugpi/cmugpi.github.io/topics/bash/strings/index.md

 # copies the files "my", "file", "with", "spaces.txt" to "../mydir"
 $ cp my file with spaces.txt ../mydir

-# copies a single file named "my file with spaces.txt" to ../mydir
+# copies a single file named "my file with spaces.txt" to "../mydir"
 $ cp "my file with spaces.txt" ../mydir

-# does the same thing
+# does the same thing as double quotes
 $ cp 'my file with spaces.txt' ../mydir
 {% endhighlight %}